blairw/almalinuxsetup/README.md

 - Power
     - Automatic Screen Brightness: turn OFF (default: on)
     - Dim Screen: turn OFF (default: on)
+    - Screen black: set to NEVER if this is an always-on machine
+    - Automatic suspend: set to OFF if this is an always-on machine
 - Removeable Media
     - Turn everything off, we don't want this autoplay nonsense!
+- Apply Network profiles if needed (e.g., static IP addresses)

 ## Switch to zsh